MGXlab/genes_synteny/README.md

 # Phylogenetic tree

 As explained above in section "Synteny and homology figure", log in to draco, if you are part of the VEO group, and allocate a node to work on.
-If you are not part of the VEO group, adapt scripts ```barrnap.sh``` and ```iqtree.sbatch``` to your needs.
+If you are not part of the VEO group, adapt scripts ```scripts/barrnap.sh``` and ```scripts/iqtree.sbatch``` to your needs.

 Clone this repository, if you have not done this yet, and move to the repository folder: